linkerd/linkerd2/EXTENSIONS.md

   healthy
 * `--wait`: Maximum allowed time for all tests to pass

-If the output format is set to json then output should be in json format instead of the output format described above.
+If the output format is set to json then output must be in json format instead of the output format described above.
 E.g.

 ```json